josephwms/ECO395m-statlearning-exercises/excersises03.md

 and we set the distribution as gaussian.
 Since the sample size is small, we set the n.minobsinnode to be 10.

-Then we look at the XGBoost model.
-By CV we choose the 3 best
+Moving onto the XGBoost model, we choose the 3 best parameters using cross validation: max\_depth, subsample and eta.
-parameters: max\_depth, subsample and eta.
 After the cv selection, we run a loop through common parameter options to determine ‘best parameters’: max\_depth = 6 and nrounds = 10000.

-Now we compare the out-of-sample performance for all these 6 models.
-The plot shows our XGBoost model have the lowest RMSE so we are going to use this model for the following figures.
+Finally, we compare the out-of-sample performance for all 5 models.
+The plot shows our XGBoost model have the lowest RMSE.
+Therefore, we use that model for prediction and to compile requested figures, below!

 ![](excersises03_files/figure-markdown_strict/unnamed-chunk-18-1.png)

 ![](excersises03_files/figure-markdown_strict/unnamed-chunk-20-1.png)![](excersises03_files/figure-markdown_strict/unnamed-chunk-20-2.png)![](excersises03_files/figure-markdown_strict/unnamed-chunk-20-3.png)

-It appears as though our model is best able to predict average housing prices, and struggles to predict especially low and high prices in the interior and coast, respectively.
-California is a land of extremes!
+Our model does very well!
+We are able to predict both the low housing prices of the interior and the high housing prices of the coastal region with very few outliers.